18907305772/KCA/README.md

 ## Data Release

-We release the KCA datasets for open-book tuning, discarding tuning, and refusal tuning on 🤗 [Huggingface Datasets](https://huggingface.co/datasets?sort=trending&search=KCA).
+We release the KCA datasets for open-book tuning, discarding tuning, and refusal tuning on [./data/processed_results](https://huggingface.co/datasets/Wanfq/KCA_data/tree/main/data/processed_results).
 Please note that each dataset is corresponding to a specific tuning method and a base LLM.
 The dataset is a structured data file in the JSON format.
 It consists of a list of dictionaries, with each dictionary containing multiple fields.
 Below is an example:

 ```
 {